leadfact/ipdefiner/README.md

 go run main.go
 ```

-If u want to output only IP's that are available use following command:
+If u want to output only IP's that are in use.
+Then use following command:

 ```
 go run main.go -u